isopink/isopink.github.io/_posts/2025-03-05-Introduction to Linear Algebra.md

 ---

+Welcome!
+This is the first record of my study.
 In this time, I will introduce the central problem of Linear Algebra: *Solving linear equations* with two methods.
 Let’s start with the simplest case.
 We have $n$ equations in $n$ unknowns, where $n = 2$ :

 <br>